netarchivesuite/heritrix3-wrapper/README.md

 * Unzip and preserve unix permissions.
 * Start H3 and capture exit value and output/error streams.
 * Perform H3 REST API calls and convert result to Java objects using JAXB.
+* XML validation of response data.
+* anypath methods including support for header method request and/or byte range request.

 ## REST API supported and wrapped ##